Hero image

 (0)

-This lesson is based on the Technology, War and Independence KS3 textbooks.
-The lesson includes a range of activities including making a timeline and forming a debate argument.
+This lesson is based on the Renaissance, Revolution and Reformation KS3 textbooks.
+The lesson includes a range of activities including creating a letter and making a written judgement on how justified the execution of Charles I was.
 The PPT also contains success criteria to help guide the students and differentiation (red=least challenging up to green=most challenging).
+A worksheet is included containing statements for and against Charles deserving to be executed which can be categorised.
 Please feel free to ask any questions :)